|What is the most important information I should know about CORDARONE?|

-- worsening heartbeat problems
+- worsening of heartbeat problems

-It is not known if Cordarone is safe and effective in children.
+It is not known if CORDARONE is safe and effective in children.

-|Who should not take Cordarone?
+|Who should not take CORDARONE?|

-Do not take Cordarone if you:
+Do not take CORDARONE if you:

-- have a certain heart condition called heart block with or without a slow heart rate
+- have certain types of the heart condition called heart block, with or without a slow heart rate

 - have a slow heart rate with dizziness or lightheadedness, and you do not have an implanted pacemaker

-- are allergic to amiodarone, iodine, or any of the other ingredients in Cordarone.
-See the end of this Medication Guide for a complete list of ingredients in Cordarone.
+- are allergic to amiodarone, iodine, or any of the other ingredients in CORDARONE.
+See the end of this Medication Guide for a complete list of ingredients in CORDARONE.

-Before you take Cordarone tell your doctor about all of your medical conditions including if you:|
+|Before taking CORDARONE, tell your healthcare provider about all of your medical conditions, including if you:|

 - have lung or breathing problems